MiniFate/MiniFate/chapters/01-introduction.md

 - Character creation.
 Nest aspects and skills under.
 - Aspects.
 They are always true!
 Short improvised statements.
 - Skills.
 These are the numbers you use to roll dice.

+PCs should be assumed to be competent though, a `Master swordsman` does not role to see if he defeats the henchmen---of course he would---he roles to see if he does it before the villain escapes, or without alerting the other guards. <!-- I don't like this here, but I don't know where else it would go an I think it's an important point.
+Maybe it goes in the place when we talk about "aspects are true"? -->